FD Interest Rates: SBI Vs ICICI Bank Vs HDFC Bank Vs PNB

 Comments

 Revision in Interest Rates On Retail Domestic Term Deposits (Below Rupees One Crore) w.e.f.
-01.11.2017Accordingly, the interest rates for retail domestic term deposits 'Below Rupees One Crore 'have been revised.
+01.11.2017Accordingly, the interest rates for Retail Domestic Term Deposits 'Below Rupees One Crore 'have been revised.
+The revised interest rates are as under:

 (All figures in % per annum)